teddygroves/documentation/Data-Lake/README.md

 Azure is a cloud computing service operated by Microsoft for application management via Microsoft-managed data centers.

 # Docker
-Docker is an open source containerization platform. it enables developers to package applicatins into containers.
+Docker is an open source containerization platform.
+It enables developers to package applicatins into containers.
+We use Docker for the MV environement.

-# SQL and PostgrSQL
+# SQL
 SQL stands for Structured Query Language.
 SQL lets you access and manipulate databases.

-PostgrSQL is a more advanced version of SQL.
-This the database languages that Benchling use.

 ##  We are converting our projects from SQL to Postsql
-reasons for this is that
-we have had experience, that the bancling-team sometime makes naming conventions changes to there Postsql database.
+reasons for this is that we have had experience, that the bancling-team sometime made naming changes to there Postsql database tabels.

-That gives os mapping conflicts in our SQL database.
+This gives os mapping conflicts in our SQL database.
 To solve this we want to convert our SQL database to a Postsql database so that we have one to one database relations with Benchling.

-# How the data-lake works
+## How the data-lake works
 The Data lake get it data from 3 different data providers
 - Analytical Core
 - NGS lab
 - External data providers
+when the data put into the data-lake we processed into tabels and organice it in the datawarehouse.

+you can also finde a data-lake.png in this folder that will show you a digram of

-# datalake-sync overview
+### datalake-sync overview
-In the data-lake repositories you will find a folder calld datalake-sync (data-lake/datalake-sync) sync_to_azure is a script for synchronizing MiSeq/NextSeq runs to Azure blob storage.
-Given a source folder (--main-folder) containing individual runs in sub-folders, the script will synchronize each sub-folder to azure, verify the integrity of remote files by comparing MD5 hashes, and optionally delete local files if files were successfully transferred and validated (with
+In the data-lake repositories you will find a folder calld datalake-sync (data-lake/datalake-sync)

+sync_to_azure is a script for synchronizing MiSeq/NextSeq runs to Azure blob storage. that given us a source folder (--main-folder) containing individual runs in sub-folders, the script will synchronize each sub-folder to azure, verify the integrity of remote files by comparing MD5 hashes, and optionally delete local files if files were successfully transferred and validated (with